We are indebted to the Scottish YHA for allowing us to have made our base in the Torridon Youth Hostel for over 40 years, from 1975 until 2019.

 The site is ideally situated in Torridon village, adjacent to the Community Centre and under the shadow of the Team’s best known Munro, Liathach.

 The building was initially planned as a one and a half storey facility with the upper level to be used as an attic storage area.
 This was finished towards the end of 2018 and the Team finally said farewell to the hostel.
 However, the response to the Team’s funding appeal had been so generous that it was decided to extend the building with a fire proof stair so that the entire upper floor would be available and the working floor area effectively doubled.
 The extension was finished during 2020 and we now have a superb facility that should meet the Team’s requirements long into the future.

 Thanks to all whose generosity made our new base possible

-Thank you to St John Scotland, regular supporters of Scottish Mountain Rescue, for providing the major funding to enable our new base project.
-Many thanks again to Innogy.
-And thank you to all our donors large and small, from across the local area, the UK and worldwide, for all your generosity.
-It is very much appreciated by all of us at Torridon Mountain Rescue Team.
+Thank you to St John Scotland, regular supporters of Scottish Mountain Rescue, for providing the major funding.
+And thank you to all our donors large and small, from across the local area, the UK and worldwide, for your exceptional generosity.

 We were delighted to receive a cheque for £50,000 from energy company Innogy on 7 September 2017 at the inauguration of their Grudie hydro power scheme.
 Other generous grants were received from a range of bodies such as the Robertson Trust, the Lochluichart Community Trust, the Prince of Wales’s Charitable Foundation, the Hugh Fraser Foundation, the Martin Connell Charitable Trust, NHBC Warranty and Insurance, CLYB Mynydda Cymru and Colleagues of Alec Brett, a member of the Dundonnell MRT who tragically lost his life on Liathach in September 2015.